Particular/docs.particular.net/samples/routing/fowarding-address/sample.md

 title: Forwarding address
 summary: Implementing forwarding address for in-flight messages during handler migration
 component: Core
-reviewed: 2021-07-28
+reviewed: 2024-01-25
 ---

 When a handler is moved to a new endpoint, there may still be "in-flight" messages, bound for the original endpoint.
 When those messages arrive at the original endpoint, they need to be re-routed to the new endpoint.

 An endpoint may be configured to [forward a copy of every successfully processed message to another endpoint](/nservicebus/messaging/forwarding.md).
 This sample is different in a few key ways:

- 1. This sample only forwards messages which have a configured forwarding address.
+ 1. This sample only forwards messages that have a configured forwarding address.
 Each message type can have a different forwarding address.
 The built-in forwarding forwards every message to a single destination address.
  1. This sample forwards messages to a logical endpoint, rather than a physical address.
 This allows it to interact with [sender-side distribution](/transports/msmq/sender-side-distribution.md) if required.

 ## Running the sample